 Acrylic on canvas, 30x40in.
-Sold original.
+Sold for $250.
 Prints and other products available on Redbubble.

 This piece was inspired by the ocean crashing against the rocks.
 It reminds me a lot of the coastal areas where I grew up, where that crazy ocean would leap onto the rocks repeatedly.

 I used a technique that I learned at a class by Elana Mullaly for Ironlak Brisbane.
 She showed us how to spray aerosol onto watered down fluid acrylics to create a “wave” effect.
 This also created a barrier between two paint colours – perfect for dividing the blue sea from the brown sand or rocks.
 This is the first painting I’ve done since that class where I feel like I’ve really “got” the technique.
 I love how the fluids and the aerosol create a beautiful sense of movement.

 I added a bit of geometric abstract flavour to it in the form of straight lines criss-crossing over the painting.
 I used thin painter’s tape (like masking tape, but low acid so you don’t hurt your paint) to create the lines before I added the paint.
 I still hadn’t worked out how to get clean lines this way – the very wet paint “bleeds” through this way.
 But my intention wasn’t to create clean lines, but rather to create a template I could use to draw gold lines over the top as a final step.
 This worked fine, although painting the lines by hand was pretty tedious.
 Next time I’m going to try painting a transparent gel medium over the tape to seal the edges, before I add the paint on top (a tip I found from Googling this problem after the fact).

 I finished the painting with a touch of gold aerosol – my instinct just told me it needed it.